 Students will be doing exercises using all of the above skills plus relying on independent obstacle performance from the dog to get farther away from the dog.
 Correct weave pole performance on both sides will be an important part of many exercises with entries from all angles.
 Reliable contact performance with the handler at a distance is needed so that the handler may learn to get into position for future obstacles.

 This class is for competitors moving from Novice to the Open level of competition.
-In this class students are challenged with an increasing number of obstacles, directional changes and obstacle discriminations.
-Handlers learn how to use lead outs and increase their lateral distance handling to help the dog deliver a faster run.
-Gamble sequences become more difficult with obstacle discriminations and changes of direction.
+In this class students are challenged with an increasing number of obstacles, directional changes and obstacle discrimination.
+Handlers learn how to use more advanced handling maneuvers and increase their lateral distance handling to help the dog deliver a faster run.
+Gamble sequences become more difficult with obstacle discrimination and changes of direction.

 This class is for competitors who are entering the advanced level of competition.
 This class calls upon handlers to use all of their handling skills to deal with difficult obstacle discriminations, multiple combinations with changes of direction, and rely more upon distance handling to reduce their time on course.
 Course analysis and strategy on time saving, efficient handling techniques is emphasized.
 Gamble exercises have greater gamble distance, directional change and obstacle discrimination challenges.

 This class is for advanced handlers competing at the Masters, Excellent and Elite levels of agility.
 The difficulty of the exercises is equal to that found at the highest level of national competitions in all agility organizations.
 A clean, fast performance is expected and then analyzed to be improved upon.
 The gambles are very challenging employing distance sends, re-directs and very difficult weave entries.